HewlettPackard/Docker-SimpliVity/ops/README.md

 - `group_vars/vars` (the group variables file)
 - `group_vars/vault` (the encrypted group variable file)

+You should work from the root account for the configuration steps and later when you run the playbooks.

 ## Editing the inventory

+The inventory is the file named `vm_hosts` in the `~Docker-SimpliVity/ops` directory.
+You need to edit this file to describe the configuration you want to deploy.

 Change to the directory that you previously cloned using git and edit the `vm_hosts` file in the `ops` sub-directory.